Easy Ways to Restore Worn Outdoor Furniture and Decor

 The elements do a number on everything outside -- from fading in the sunlight to yucky grime from the elements, there are many simple ways to make them look (closer to) new again!

-We're hosting a very special engagement party our on back patio in a few weeks, so we've been working on getting everything set up for the season.
+We're hosting a special event on our back patio in a few weeks, so we've been working on getting everything set up for the season.
 I've also been tackling some small projects out there to get things in ready for the party.

 I had a list of drab looking outdoor items I wanted to clean and update.
 The first project was revitalizing our weathered cedar potting bench.